How this Came About

 A little bit of background might explain how this came about: I work for a leadership school on a military base with awesome instructors, so leadership stuff is all around us every day.
 It was one of our new instructors we had this party for.

-We knew that something was different when our invitation was entirely in dialog form–as in a movie script.
-It told us that in lieu of presents, we all would bring the gift of story.
+We knew that something was different when our invitation was entirely in dialog form—as in a movie script.
+We were told that in lieu of presents, we all would bring the gift of story.
 The topic of the party was “Home.”
 Since we are a mix of military families and academics, the word “Home” takes on quite a few meanings, as many of us have been picking up our belongings and relocated to new duty stations every 2-3 years.

 I finally had made friends, which made our situation bearable.